Ryan W. Ferguson: Conviction vacated, charges dismissed

 Zellner filed an original writ of habeas corpus with the Missouri Court of Appeals, Western District, citing a number of flaws in the criminal trial.
 Notable among these was proof that the prosecution committed Brady violations by withholding evidence from the defense team.
 While questioning prosecution investigators at the habeas corpus hearing, Zellner's law partner Douglas Johnson uncovered that during an interview with Trump's wife, she had told investigators that she did not remember having sent him any newspapers.
 This interview was not disclosed to the original defense team.
 The Court of Appeals described "a pattern of non-disclosures" by the police and prosecutors that contributed to Ferguson's conviction.

 Janitor Shawna Ornt, who witnessed two men fleeing the parking lot, testified that she had told Crane that the man whom she had seen on the night of the murder was not Ferguson.
 She claimed that Crane had repeatedly tried to induce her to implicate Ferguson and that Crane became threatening during her last conversation with him.
 Despite being the sole witness who had reported that she could identify the men at the scene, Ornt was never asked in court whether she could identify Ferguson.
-Zellner alleged that the prosecution did not ask Ornt to identify Ferguson because they knew that her answer would hurt their case.
+Zellner alleged that the prosecution did not tell Ornt to identify Ferguson because they knew that her answer would hurt their case.